typingpanda/tp/docs/team/typingpanda.md

 - `UI` Class Diagram
 - Object Diagrams for `ViewerAddCommand` and `BuilderEditNameCommand`

-In te DG, explanations were given for the design of the application.
+In the DG, explanations were given for the design of the application.
 The diagrams were also used to help understand the design of the application.

 ---
 ## Review/mentoring contributions: